top of page

 The Planning Commission is a body of seven members.
 Three members are appointed by the Harrison County Judge Executive, three by the Mayor of Cynthiana, and one by the Mayor of Berry.
 The Commission is supported by a Professional Staff.

-The Planning Commission website serves as a starting point for information.
-We hope that you find the information that you are seeking and will provide us constructive feedback to help us meet your needs.
+We hope you find the information and will provide us with constructive feedback to help us meet your needs.
 Thanks for stopping by!

-Starting a new Business?
+Starting a new business?

 Helpful Information